 Presidential Election of 1880

 The 1880 presidential convention found Garfield campaigning for his longtime friend and fellow Republican John Sherman (1823-1900).
 Because of the party’s split between the Stalwarts and the Half-Breeds, it took 36 ballots to choose a nominee.
 The delegates, in a surprise move, chose Garfield as the party’s dark horse presidential nominee.
-To satisfy the Half-Breed faction, delegates chose New York Customs House collector Chester A. Arthur (1829-86) as the Republican vice-presidential nominee.
+To satisfy the Stalwart faction, delegates chose New York Customs House collector Chester A. Arthur (1829-86) as the Republican vice-presidential nominee.

 In the presidential election later that year, Garfield defeated his Democratic opponent, General Winfield Scott Hancock (1824-86), by fewer than 10,000 popular votes.